 Best Family Vacation Ideas in Minnesota

 Bloomington is all about incredibly fun-filled Minnesota family vacations.
-Right from a wildlife refuge to the Mall of America, Bloomington has it all.
-It offers ample fun with attractions that are suitable for the whole family.
+Bloomington has everything from a wildlife refuge to the Mall of America.
+It offers great fun with attractions that are suitable for the whole family.

-You can enjoy a whole day of shopping at The Mall of America which also happens to be the largest shopping mall in, well, America obviously.
-There are many kid-friendly attractions here including amusement rides, an aquarium, Flyover America, the Escape game, the Void, a mirror maze, and the Crayola Experience.
+You can enjoy a whole day of shopping at The Mall of America, which also happens to be the largest shopping mall in America.
+Many kid-friendly attractions here include amusement rides, an aquarium, Flyover America, the Escape game, the Void, a mirror maze, and the Crayola Experience.

 Bloomington is one destination that will leave you asking for more.
-Irrespective of the type of traveler’s personality, there is so much to see and do here.
+Irrespective of the type of traveler’s personality, there is much to see and do here.
 It is an ideal family destination with various activities and attractions.
-Whether you are in Bloomington for a couple of days or a long stay, you will have enough things to see and do regardless if the Mall of America is on your bucket list or not.
+Whether in Bloomington for a few days or an extended stay, you will have enough things to see and do regardless of whether the Mall of America is on your bucket list.

-Do not even think for a minute that Minneapolis, Minnesota is all ice.
-There are several attractions that can give families non-stop fun for many days.
+Do not even think that Minneapolis, Minnesota is all ice.
+Several attractions can give families non-stop fun for many days.
 It is an ideal playground for families who love culture, education, and history.

-Right from the Bell Museum of Natural History to the popular Children’s Museum, there are so many attractions that make it an ideal destination for family vacations in Minnesota.
+From the Bell Museum of Natural History to the famous Children’s Museum, many attractions make it an ideal destination for family vacations in Minnesota.

-When in Minneapolis, you will find several admission-free museums like the Minneapolis Institute of Arts and the Weisman Art Museum.
-Or, visit the Walker Art Center where you’ll get a chance for some fun for the whole family, the parents get a chance to see modern art and the kids can play mini golf on the rooftop during the summer.
+Minneapolis has several admission-free museums like the Minneapolis Institute of Arts and the Weisman Art Museum.
+Or, visit the Walker Art Center, where you’ll have some fun for the whole family; the parents can see modern art, and the kids can play mini golf on the rooftop during the summer.

 Check out this video of all the fun things to do in Minneapolis.